Sample-efficient LLM Optimization with Reset Replay: Related Work

-\textbf{Self-improvement of LLMs} primarily occurs during the training phase, where models enhance their performance by evaluating and refining their own outputs without relying on external human supervision~\citep{kumar2025llm}.
+\textbf{Self-improvement of LLMs} primarily occurs during the training phase, where models enhance their performance by evaluating and refining their own outputs~\citep{chu2025sft}.
 However, a prevailing view suggests that LLMs cannot achieve self-improvement without any external information~\citep{huanglarge}.
-Consequently, an increasing number of methods, especially RL-based, leverage external supervisory signals to facilitate self-improvement, such as outcome labels~\citep{tu2025enhancing,zhangonline}, value functions~\citep{wang2024q}, and process reward models~\citep{cui2025process}.
-Our approach is based on self-improvement, and it keeps training and partially resets the data and model for each batch.
+Consequently, an increasing number of methods leverage supervisory signals to facilitate self-improvement, such as outcome labels~\citep{tu2025enhancing,zhangonline}, value functions~\citep{wang2024q}, and process reward models~\citep{cui2025process}.
+Concurrently, recent advances in SDPO~\citep{hubotter2026reinforcement} facilitate this by explicitly pushing the model to align with reasoning trajectories that yield correct answers.
+While such methods excel at dense credit assignment, \modelname~tackles an orthogonal challenge: primacy bias induced by high-frequency replays on limited data.
+Because even advanced self-distillation suffers plasticity loss during intensive replays, \modelname's periodic resets serve as a complementary mechanism to prevent overfitting and maximize sample efficiency.